Text Analysis and Translation ‒ French

 • translate without difficulty various text types of French

-• transfer a French text to Greek
+• summarize a French text into Greek.

 Syllabus: